panharithan/recommendation-system/README.md

-# User Management System
+# Reference Letter Submission System

-This is a PHP-based User Management System designed to handle user authentication, recommendation requests, and admin submissions.
+This is a PHP-based Reference Letter Submission System designed to handle user authentication, recommendation requests, and admin submissions.
 Follow the steps below to set up and run the system on a local **XAMPP** server.

 ---